beto-rodriguez/LiveCharts2/docs/cartesianChart/tooltips.md

 ## Tooltip point text

-You can define the text the tooltip will display for a given point, using the `Series.TooltipLabelFormatter` property, this property is of type `Func<ChartPoint, string>` this means that is is a function, that takes a point as parameter and returns a string, the point will be injected by LiveCharts in this function to get a string out of it when it requires to build the text for a point in a tooltip, the injected point will be different as the user moves the pointer over the user interface.
+You can define the text the tooltip will display for a given point, using the `Series.YToolTipLabelFormatter` or `Series.XToolTipLabelFormatter` properties, these properties are of type `Func<ChartPoint, string>` it means that both are a function, that takes a point as parameter and return a string, the point will be injected by LiveCharts in this function to get a string out of it when it requires to build the text for a point in a tooltip, the injected point will be different as the user moves the pointer over the user interface.

-By default the library already defines a default `TooltipLabelFormatter` for every series, all the series have a different formatter, but generally the default value uses the `Series.Name` and the `ChartPoint.PrimaryValue` properties, the following code snippet illustrates how to build a custom tooltip formatter.
+By default the library already defines a default formatter  for every series, all the series have a different formatters, but generally the default value uses the `Series.Name` and the `ChartPoint.Coordinate.PrimaryValue` properties, the following code snippet illustrates how to build a custom tooltip formatter.

 <pre><code>new LineSeries&lt;double>